JmGarcia30/UA-Lab-Attendance/README.md

 ---

-Copyright (c) 2026 University of Assumption.
+Copyright (c) 2026 University of the Assumption.

 All Rights Reserved.
 Unauthorized copying, modification, or distribution of this software is strictly prohibited.